 A certified treasury professional (CTP), Hill’s background includes close to 30 years of experience in treasury management, operations and sales with banks located in Charlotte, N.C.
 In addition, his experience includes the formation of a treasury services platform for a community bank, which provided him the unique perspective from the ground up on how to design and implement cash management solutions for small businesses.

 “Experienced treasury service bankers like Tracey are a trusted resource for our business customers,” said David Barksdale, North Carolina president, First Reliance Bank.
 “He is extremely knowledgeable about the available banking products and skilled at identifying the most effective options for managing cash.
-Tracey’s ‘do what it ...
+Tracey’s ‘do what it takes’ mindset to customer service ...

 First Reliance Bank CEO, Rick Saunders, was recently recognized by SC State Treasurer, Curtis Loftis, Saunders served twelve years on the State Board of Financial Institutions.